Unique determination by a single far-field measurement for an inverse elastic problem: Acknowledgment

 \section{Acknowledgment}

-The work of H. Diao is supported by National Natural Science Foundation of China (No. 12371422), the Fundamental Research Funds for the Central Universities, JLU (No. 93Z172023Z01) and the National Key R\&D Program of China (No. 2020YFA0714102).
+The work of H. Diao is supported by National Natural Science Foundation of China (No. 12371422), the Fundamental Research Funds for the Central Universities, JLU (No. 93Z172023Z01).
 The work of H. Liu was supported by the Hong Kong RGC General Research Funds (projects 11311122, 11300821 and 12301420), NSF/RGC Joint Research Fund (project N\_CityU101/21) and the ANR/RGC Joint Research Fund (project A\_CityU203/19).